EFForg/https-everywhere/CONTRIBUTING.md

 To submit changes, open a pull request from our [GitHub repository](https://github.com/efforg/https-everywhere).

 HTTPS Everywhere is maintained by a limited set of staff and volunteers.
 Please be mindful that we may take a while before we're able to review your contributions.

+## I Want To Fix My Site

+To get an SSL certificate, go to: [Let's Encrypt](https://letsencrypt.org/)

+"I have an SSL certificate, but it's not configured properly"

+Scan your site at the [Mozilla Observatory](https://observatory.mozilla.org/) and get not only what is wrong/insecure about your site, but also tips and directions on how to fix the issues.

+"How do I get on the HSTS preload list?"

+In order to do this, not only must you have a SSL certicate correctly installed and your site redirecting to HTTPS, but also meet a few extra requirements that satisfy a proper HSTS header.
+To view "how close" your site is to being on the HSTS preload list, scan your site [here](https://hstspreload.org/).

 * * *